 2H - This is great for refining the drawing and making the drawing much smoother.
 It fills in those tiny gaps that prevent the artwork from being smooth and moody (very good technical term I know).

 In terms of paper, there's a lot of different types out there and I don’t want to go into the boring nitty gritties with you so I’ll put it simply.
-If you are buying a sketch book, go for something similar to printing paper.
+If you are buying a sketchbook and are gritty watercolour pencil go for something similar to printing paper.
 It is smooth, durable and it's a brilliant finish for your artwork.

 35-55 gsm – The lightest type of paper, ranging from translucent tracing paper to newsprint.

 75-90 gsm – You’ll find this weight of paper in sketchpads or notebooks.
-It’s thick enough to draw on with pencil, but heavy ink or marker may bleed through.
+It’s thick enough to draw on with a watercolour pencil, but heavy ink or marker may bleed through.

 90-100 gsm – This is the weight of most types of household printer paper.